Read the Latest

 Our program is primarily a clinical training program; however, faculty has access to existing databases and participate in ongoing research and program development.
 Depending on fellow interest and skill, research opportunities may exist.
 Alternatively, fellows are encouraged to develop individual projects or case presentations.

-The Behavioral Sciences Division of UPMC Children’s Hospital of Pittsburgh is offering two postdoctoral fellowship positions in Pediatric Psychology for 2021-2022.
-Training begins in September 2021.
+The Behavioral Sciences Division of UPMC CHP is offering one postdoctoral fellowship position in Pediatric Psychology for 2023-2024.
+Training begins in August 2023.
 The fellowship is for a one-year period and is fulltime.
 Benefits provided include paid holidays, paid time off, and health insurance.

 Candidates must have completed all requirements for their doctoral degree prior to beginning the program and must be a graduate from an APA accredited doctoral program.
 APA accredited or APPIC member internship program training is preferred.